 It’s true that fall has arrived, at least here in New York.
 That usually has my baking brain thinking of apples and cinnamon and cobblers and such.
 Some of you might consider this a warm weather dessert.
 I try not to discriminate and would recommend making this anytime you have access to blueberries.

 I confess that I have actually made something very similar to this.
 My mother used to make essentially the same thing, although she used canned blueberry pie filling and Cool Whip.
-While I do think the Magnolia version is better, I would have no qualms about going back to the more convenient method.
+While I do think the Magnolia version is better, I still feel nostalgic about that shortcut version.

 Ingredients